 By the end of 2012 a hurricane passed through this city and drastically changed its image.
 Most of old and big trees were demolished, what left parks and plazas without shadows and lungs.
 It will take a long time to cure these deep wounds.
 Santiago de Cuba is not an even city but one with many contrasts.
 Who don´t know Santiago neither know Cuba!

 - There is a lot to see in Santiago de Cuba.
 There are several attractive parks and plazas such as: Parque Céspedes, Plaza Dolores or Plaza de Marte.
 You may enjoy the atmosphere, read a book or talk to Santiagueros; since it will be easier than following a reading…

 - The many museums are not only an option when it is raining or when escaping from the suffocating warmth at noon but also a good way to know the past and present history of Cuba.
 For breathing history I recommend visiting the cemetery Santa Ifigenia, with mausoleums of high architectural value.
-Here you will find tombs of many outstanding Cubans such as the National Hero José Martí, Carlos Manuel de Céspedes, Emilio Bacardí and several famous musicians.
-Always every half sharp hours one may see the ceremony on honor-guard change in the mausoleum of José Martí.
+Here you will find tombs of many outstanding Cubans such as the National Hero José Martí, Carlos Manuel de Céspedes, Emilio Bacardí and several famous musicians - and of course Fidel Castro.
+Always every half sharp hours one may see the ceremony on honor-guard change.
 The cost of entrance to the cemetery is 1 CUC.